NickKelly1/nkp-error/README.md

 ### maybeError

-`maybeError` tries to coerce the value to an Error instance but may fail if the value is not error-like.
+- tries to coerce the value to an Error instance but may fail if the value is not error-like.

-`maybeError` returns a `Maybe` instance using the library `@nkp/maybe`.
+- returns a `Maybe` instance using the library `@nkp/maybe`.

-If `maybeError` returns a `Some` instance on success and a `None` instance on failure.
+  - returns a `Some` instance on success
+  - returns a `None` instance on failure.

 ```ts
 import { Maybe } from '@nkp/maybe';